wli-linda/fritter-backend/README.md

 - `403` if the user is not logged in
 - `412` if user doens't currently follow the other user
-- `404` if `userId` is invalid
+- `404` if `followedId` is invalid

-#### `GET /api/followers/freets` - Retrieve all freets from user's followings
+#### `GET /api/follows/freets` - Retrieve all freets from user's followings

 **Returns**

-- An object with details of all the freets and associated users sorted in descending order by date modified of freets
+- An object with details of all the freets and associated users

 **Throws**